 Often for-profit businesses seek to help nonprofits as a way to expand their corporate social responsibility and to increase brand awareness.
 Finding a sponsorship from a big company that is in line with your mission can help increase your brand awareness as well.

 These corporate contributions can take many forms.
-They may sponsor an event, provide a donor matching program or do cause-related marketing with a campaign.
+They may sponsor an event, provide a donor matching program or do cause-related marketing with a fundraiser.
 In return for the financial support, the for profit business to use your nonprofit’s good reputation to promote their product.

 5. Fees for services or products